tgross/gilamon/README.rst

 It is *also* a set of tools written in `Python`_ that can be used by Windows system administrators who are comfortable with scripting to monitor DFSR or other Windows services through the `Windows Management Instrumentation`_ API.

 GilaMon is `BSD licensed`_ and is designed to have cleanly separated architecture that will hopefully make hacking on the code easy even for novice programmers and/or system administrators who want to extend it.
 The package described here includes an example implementation of a `CherryPy`_ web service and the web page that an administrator can use to view the current status of DFSR on their network.
-You can use GilaMon's backend to monitor DFSR or any other WMI namespace without using the web service.
+You can use GilaMon's backend to monitor DFSR or any other WMI namespace without using the web service, by calling it as a script.

 The backend for GilaMon makes WQL queries against your servers, performs introspection on the COM objects returned by WMI, and then gives you easy-to-comprehend tuples of key-value pairs.
 The keys will always be the same as the named properties of WMI objects described in Microsoft's documentation, and the values will be friendly types such as strings, ints, and Python datetime objects.
 For example, if you're making a query against the `DfsrReplicatedFolderInfo`_ class, you can check the documentation on MSDN to see that to find out the current size of the Staging folder, you should look at the ``CurrentStageSizeInMb`` property.